CryptoDappRun/Bee-Sender/README.md

 # Need Earn cryptocurrency?
 Open js/config.js<br>
-Change the address to your own address,customize fee you will recieve.<br>
+Change the address to your own address<br>

 # Deploy to github page